sarahdobson/publictrustpki-repository/_includes/technical.md

     <button class="usa-accordion-button"
       aria-expanded="false"
       aria-controls="c2">
-      What kind of certificates does this infrastructure issue?
+      What kind of certificates does the PKI issue?
     </button>
     <div id="c2" class="usa-accordion-content">
-	  The U.S. Federal Public Trust TLS PKI issues Domain Validated (DV) RSA-2048 with SHA-256 TLS certificates.
+	  The U.S. Federal Public Trust TLS PKI issues Domain-Validated (DV), RSA-2048 with SHA-256 TLS certificates.
+These certificates are compliant with the CA Browser Forum's <a href="https://cabforum.org/baseline-requirements" target="_blank">Baseline Requirements</a>.
 	  <br><br>
 	  Certificate request validation and issuance processes are automated through the use of the Automated Certificate Management Environment (ACME) protocol.
-	  <br><br>
-	  Certificates issued by the U.S. Federal Public Trust TLS PKI are compliant with the <a href="https://cabforum.org/baseline-requirements" target="_blank">CA Browser Forum Baseline Requirements</a>.
 	</div>
   </li>
   <li>